 Feeling out of control?
 Juggling fertility treatments?
 Timing sex?
 Monthly disappointment?

-These are just some of the things which may be affecting your stress levels on your fertility journey,
+These are just some of the things which may be affecting your stress levels on your fertility journey.
 Stress changes to the body's biochemistry and rhythms and can upset the body's natural balance over time.
-Many of us are unaware of feeling stressed and anxious and when faced with infertility challenges.
+Many of us are unaware of feeling stressed and anxious and they can easily escalate when faced with infertility challenges.

 Research has also suggested that stress can sometimes contribute to infertility.

 Scientists found if you have a high level of stress hormones, you may no longer regularly ovulate and therefore it is unlikely you will conceive.
 Findings also concluded that simple 'talking therapies' can help you to reverse the effect of stress, therefore potentially boosting your chances of becoming pregnant.